 by Ralph Ellison

-A wealthy white man who helped found the narrator's college, Mr. Norton is described by the narrator as a "symbol of the Great Traditions."
-Although he is convinced of his own liberalness and philanthropy, we have to question that as Mr. Norton never replies to the narrator's plea for employment and doesn't recognize the narrator in the subway.
-Mr. Norton serves as additional evidence in this novel for the futility of ideology.
-Although Mr. Norton insists that he sees his fate as linked to that of black individuals, he views his help in macro-level terms: that is to say, this many blacks will graduate, this many blacks will go on to these many careers, etc. Yet, when it comes to actual personal aid, which he had the opportunity to give to the narrator, Mr. Norton doesn't follow through on his professed commitment to racial progress.
+Although Mr. Norton insists that he sees his fate as linked to that of black individuals, he views his help in macro-level terms: that is to say, this many black people will graduate, this many black people will go on to these many careers, etc. Yet, when it comes to actual personal aid, which he had the opportunity to give to the narrator, Mr. Norton doesn't follow through on his professed commitment to racial progress.